mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 The Mertactor system is also patrolled by the Glisten subsector fleet, which tries to maintain a guardship over the world and push patrols through the system and into District 268.
 The subsector fleet is stretched thin, however, and is not of high quality.
-Glisten is a ‘safe’ posting – both in terms of action and the damage an incompetent officer can do – and has long been something of a dumping-ground for personnel who cannot be dismissed but cannot be put in charge of a warship in a sensitive area.
+Glisten is a 'safe' posting – both in terms of action and the damage an incompetent officer can do – and has long been something of a dumping-ground for personnel who cannot be dismissed but cannot be put in charge of a warship in a sensitive area.

-The majority of officers commanding ships in this region are not incompetent but do tend to be over-promoted ‘plodders’ who achieved command due to political connections.
-There are exceptions – the Glisten subsector fleet has some really excellent officers, like all such forces – but it is not uncommon to hear a port official wearily state that ‘someone’s cousin passed through today’ when a visit by the navy has been particularly tiresome and unproductive.
+The majority of officers commanding ships in this region are not incompetent but do tend to be over-promoted 'plodders' who achieved command due to political connections.
+There are exceptions – the Glisten subsector fleet has some really excellent officers, like all such forces – but it is not uncommon to hear a port official wearily state that 'someone's cousin passed through today' when a visit by the navy has been particularly tiresome and unproductive.

 # VEHICLE HANDBOOKVEHICLE HANDBOOK